Aging in Place in Canada

 For the first time in history older adults outnumber children in Canada.

-Aging in place means having the health, social supports, and services one needs to live safely and independently in their home or community for as long as they wish and are able.
+Aging in place or Living in Place means having the health, social supports, and services one needs to live safely and independently in their home or community for as long as they wish and are able.
+It is also about aging in the right place, which means having options to housing with the support you need as your needs and goals change.

-Stakeholders across Canada are working effortlessly on advocacy, standard development, expanding services, creating products and innovative technology to supprt Canada's older adults to afe safely and live in place.
+Stakeholders across Canada are working on advocacy, standard development, expanding services, creating products and innovative technology to supprt Canada's older adults to afe safely and live in place or find the right place.
 Here are some of the recent statistics and funding developments in Canada related to aging in place.

 According to the Disability Survey of 2017, Statistics Canada suggests that by 2036, 25% of the Canadian population will be 65 years or older.

-1 out of 5 adults (21%) live with a permanent physical and/or mental disability which affects a major life function
+1 in 5 adults (21%) live with a permanent physical and/or mental disability which affects a major life function

-To avoid inappropriate or early admission to a hospital or long-term care facility (for oneself or someone else) is the top reason to perform home modifications among those who plan to modify in the coming years.
+To avoid inappropriate or early admission to a hospital or long-term care facility, is the top reason to perform home modifications among those who plan to modify in the coming years.

 March of Dimes Canada conducted a survey of residents who had home modifications done to their homes.
 Here are some of the results of that survey (Long Term Outcomes of Home Modifications):